 - consistent with your brand voice.

 And this has to be the case in every market you serve.
-Smartling’s Global Fluency Platform is built with integration in mind.
+Smartling’s Translation Management Platform is built with integration in mind.
 Smartling’s many integrations let you quickly and easily pull translated content and activity from the tools in your tech stack directly into and out of Smartling.
 Your employees will no longer need to ‘swivel’ between apps, because translation and localization are available in-platform or as a micro-dashboard.

 Visit Smartling’s Resources page to gain further insights into how Smartling’s Technology can help your brand accelerate the translation and localization process, while learning about best practices for translation processes, tools, technology, management, how to select the best translation software, and more.